Continuing Education Activity

-As patients often present critically ill in shock and unable to assist with the interview, it is important for the healthcare team to know if the patient has a history of adrenal insufficiency, which helps narrow the differential diagnosis and provide prompt treatment.
+As patients often present critically ill in shock and unable to assist with the interview, the healthcare team needs to know if the patient has a history of adrenal insufficiency, which helps narrow the differential diagnosis and provide prompt treatment.

-If the patient is on chronic steroid therapy, compliance with medication is important, as an Addisonian crisis can be precipitated by both the abrupt cessation of steroids, or the opposite - if the patient had an acute stress event and did not increase their steroid dose enough.
-Other useful elements of history include any recent illnesses such as gastroenteritis, surgeries, traumatic injuries or other stressors.
-Family history, or a personal history of autoimmune diseases such as hypothyroidism or diabetes mellitus raises the likelihood of another concurrent autoimmune diseases such as undiagnosed Addison's disease.
+If the patient is on chronic steroid therapy, compliance with medication is important, as an Addisonian crisis can be precipitated by both the abrupt cessation of steroids or the opposite - if the patient had an acute stress event and did not increase their steroid dose enough.
+Other useful elements of history include any recent illnesses such as gastroenteritis, surgeries, traumatic injuries, or other stressors.
+Family history or a personal history of autoimmune diseases such as hypothyroidism or diabetes mellitus raises the likelihood of another concurrent autoimmune diseases such as undiagnosed Addison disease.

-Initial signs and symptoms are nonspecific such as nausea, vomiting, fever and lower chest/abdominal pain along with hypotension, altered mental status, and obtundation.
-The physical exam may show hyperpigmentation of the dorsum of the hands in those with primary adrenal insufficiency (Addison's disease) or Cushingoid symptoms such as facial fullness, dorsocervical fat pad, truncal obesity with striae, hirsutism in those who take chronic steroids.
+Initial signs and symptoms are nonspecific, such as nausea, vomiting, fever, and lower chest/abdominal pain along with hypotension, altered mental status, and obtundation.
+The physical exam may show hyperpigmentation of the dorsum of the hands in those with primary adrenal insufficiency (Addison disease) or Cushingoid symptoms such as facial fullness, dorsocervical fat pad, truncal obesity with striae, hirsutism in those who take chronic steroids.
 Abdominal symptoms may take on features of acute abdomen.
-Patients may have hyperpyrexia, with temperatures reaching 105 F or higher. .
+Patients may have hyperpyrexia, with temperatures reaching 105 F or higher.
 As the patient's cortisol stores are depleted, they will eventually develop circulatory collapse with cyanosis and shock and eventual coma and death if not treated.

 Initial laboratory testing should include serum chemistry (particularly sodium, potassium, glucose, and calcium), complete blood count with differential, cortisol level, adrenocorticotropic hormone (ACTH), aldosterone, renin, and thyroid function.
 Pertinent electrolyte abnormalities may include hyponatremia, hyperkalemia, hypoglycemia, acute renal injury, non-anion gap metabolic acidosis, and eosinophilia.
 The electrolytes reflect a state of dehydration and hypoperfusion in addition to mineralocorticoid deficiency.
-Normally an acute stress event such as sepsis will stimulate cortisol production, which usually decreases eosinophil counts, however in patients with adrenal insufficiency they will unable to increase their cortisol reserves, and thus normal or increased eosinophil counts in an unstable patient raises the possibility of an adrenal etiology.
-Hypoglycemia is sometimes seen, however it is more prevalent in children.
+Normally an acute stress event such as sepsis will stimulate cortisol production, which usually decreases eosinophil counts; however, in patients with adrenal insufficiency, they will be unable to increase their cortisol reserves; thus, normal or increased eosinophil counts in an unstable patient raise the possibility of an adrenal etiology.
+Hypoglycemia is sometimes seen; however, it is more prevalent in children.